Parts Of A Muffler System

 3. Catalytic Converter: Environmental Protection

 The catalytic converter is a crucial component for environmental protection.
-Located after the exhaust pipes, this device contains a honeycomb structure coated with precious metals (platinum, palladium, and rhodium).
+Even so, located after the exhaust pipes, this device contains a honeycomb structure coated with precious metals (platinum, palladium, and rhodium).
 These metals catalyze a chemical reaction that converts harmful pollutants like carbon monoxide (CO), hydrocarbons (HC), and nitrogen oxides (NOx) into less harmful substances such as carbon dioxide (CO2), water (H2O), and nitrogen (N2).
 The efficiency of a catalytic converter is vital for meeting emission standards and maintaining a clean environment.
 Damage to the catalytic converter can lead to increased emissions and potentially expensive repairs.

 4. Resonator: Noise Reduction and Flow Enhancement